 Embedding your own MP4 videos to your quiz can make them powerful, multi-media experiences.
-The right video can add energy, motion, and sound – turning a two dimensional quiz into a multi-sensory experience.
+The right video can add energy, motion, and sound – turning a two dimensional quiz into a fully interactive experience.

 Sure, with Riddle, you’ve always been able to search and add a wide range of images, GIFs, and even Tweets from any Twitter user.
 We also offer a flexible integration with YouTube and one with Vimeo – just pop in a URL, and set the start/end points.

 Now, with Riddle’s Team plan, you can ditch the middleman – leave out YouTube and upload your own MP4 video clips.

 Updated: May 21, 2020 – now you can add a MP4 video or ad as an interstitial in any quiz, with no coding required.
 Set the start/end points you want to display – just like our YouTube feature.